MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/visualstate_setters.md

 ---

 <!-- Property syntax
-public Windows.UI.Xaml.SetterBaseCollection Setters { get; }
+public Microsoft.UI.Xaml.SetterBaseCollection Setters { get; }
 -->

 # Microsoft.UI.Xaml.VisualState.Setters

 ## -description

 Gets a collection of [Setter](setter.md) objects that define discrete property values that control the appearance of [UIElement](uielement.md)s when this [VisualState](visualstate.md) is applied.

 ## -property-value

 A collection of [Setter](setter.md) objects.
 The default is an empty collection.

 ## -remarks

 Use this property to make discrete property value changes on multiple UI elements at one time when a [VisualState](visualstate.md) is applied.

 ## -examples

-The following example shows how to use multiple [Setter](setter.md) statements inside the VisualState.Setters property to apply multiple discrete property value changes on 2 different elements when a [VisualState](visualstate.md) is applied.
+The following example shows how to use multiple [Setter](setter.md) statements inside the `VisualState.Setters` property to apply multiple discrete property value changes on 2 different elements when a [VisualState](visualstate.md) is applied.

 ```xaml
 <Page>